1. Pick a workflow

 A good first pilot is frequent, measurable, administrative, and narrow enough to review safely, such as intake summaries, document requests, or follow-up reminders.

 The workflow should be adjusted or stopped before expansion.
-The point of a controlled pilot is to learn with limited risk instead of forcing a broad rollout.
+The point of a controlled workflow is to learn with limited risk instead of forcing a broad rollout.